jsonstat/conv/docs/EXAMPLES.md

 CSV-stat supports all JSON-stat dataset features except _note_, _link_, _child_, _coordinates_ and _extension_.
 In the previous example, eurostat.jsonstat contained extension information: eurostat-conv.jsonstat is equivalent to eurostat.jsonstat, only the _extension_ property is missing.)

-**jsonstat2csv**, though, does not include options to change the structure of the data.
-These features are available only in **jsonstat2arrobj** which is the main way to export JSON-stat to other formats.
-In particular, **jsonstat2arrobj** converts JSON-stat into an array of objects (_arrobj_, from now on), which is probably the most popular structure used to exchange data in JSON.
-As a consequence, there are many tools to transform _arrobjs_ into other JSON flavors or even to convert them to CSVs.
+You can also use **jsonstat2arrobj** to convert JSON-stat into an array of objects (_arrobj_, from now on), which is probably the most popular structure used to exchange data in JSON.
+There are many tools to transform _arrobjs_ into other JSON flavors or even to convert them to CSVs.

 So instead of converting Eurostat's JSON-stat directly to CSV using **jsonstat2csv** we are going to translate it to an _arrobj_ using **jsonstat2arrobj** and then convert it to CSV using open source tools.